Cystovirus

-Cystovirus is a genus of double-stranded RNA viruses which infects bacteria.
-It is the only genus in the family Cystoviridae.
+Cystoviruses are a family of double-stranded RNA viruses that infect bacteria.
+They constitute the family Cystoviridae.
 The name of the group cysto derives from Greek kystis which means bladder or sack.
-There are seven species in this genus.
+There are seven genera in this family.

 Discovery

-Pseudomonas virus phi6 was the first virus in this family to be discovered and was initially characterized in 1973 by Anne Vidaver at the University of Nebraska.
+Pseudomonas virus phi6 was the first virus in this family to be discovered and was initially characterized in 1973 by Anne Vidaver at the University of Nebraska–Lincoln.
 She found that when she cultured the bacterial strain Pseudomonas phaseolicola HB1OY with halo blight infected bean straw, cytopathic effects were detected in cultured lawns, indicating that there was a lytic microbe or bacteriophage present.

 In 1999, phi7–14 were identified by the laboratory of Leonard Mindich at the Public Health Research Institute associated with New York University.
 They did this by culturing various leaves in Lysogeny Broth and then plating the broth on lawns of Pseudomonas syringae pv phaseolicola.
 They were able to identify viral plaques from this and then subsequently sequence their genomes.

 Microbiology

 Structure

 Cystovirus particles are enveloped, with icosahedral and spherical geometries, and T=13, T=2 symmetry.
 The virion diameter is around 85 nm.
-Cystoviruses are distinguished by their outer layer protein and lipid envelope.
-No other bacteriophage has any lipid in its outer coat, though the Tectiviridae and the Corticoviridae have lipids within their capsids.